Topanga, California

+Topanga is the largest unincorporated area in Los Angeles County by area, although a majority of it is undeveloped.
+The 2025 Palisades Fire severely impacted the community with the devastation of structures destroyed, forcing evacuations, and multiple road closures.

 History

+Name development

-Topanga is the name given to the area by the Native American indigenous Tongva tribe, and may mean "where the mountain meets the sea" or "a place above."
+Topanga is the name given to the area by the Native American indigenous Tongva tribe, and may mean "where the mountain meets the sea" or "a place above".
 The name in the Tongva language, Topaa'nga, has a root topaa'- that likely comes from the Chumash language.
-It was the western border of their territory, abutting the Chumash tribe that occupied the coast from Malibu northwards.
-Bedrock mortars can be found carved into rock outcroppings in many locations.
+It was the western border of their territory, abutting the Chumash tribe that occupied the coast from Malibu northward.
+Bedrock mortars are carved into rock outcroppings in many locations.

+Development of settlement and colonization

-Topanga was then colonized by Mexicans in 1839.
-In the 1920s, Topanga Canyon became a weekend getaway for Hollywood stars with several cottages built for that purpose.
+Topanga was colonized by Mexicans in 1839.
+In the 1920s, Topanga Canyon became a weekend getaway for Hollywood stars, with several cottages built for that purpose.
 The rolling hills and ample vegetation served to provide both privacy and attractive surroundings for the rich and famous.
 During the 1960s, Topanga Canyon became a magnet to many new artists.

-In 1965 Wallace Berman settled in the area.
-For a time, Neil Young lived in Topanga, first living with producer David Briggs then later buying his own house.
-He recorded most of his After the Gold Rush album in his basement studio in 1970.
-Charles Manson had previously been living in Topanga, where he had briefly befriended both Neil Young and Dennis Wilson of The Beach Boys.
+In 1965, Wallace Berman settled in the area.
+For a time, Neil Young lived in Topanga, first living with producer David Briggs, then buying his own house.
+He recorded most of After the Gold Rush in his basement studio in 1970.
+Charles Manson lived for a time in Topanga, where he briefly befriended Young and Dennis Wilson of The Beach Boys.
 Members of the Manson Family began their campaign of murder on July 31, 1969, with the murder of Topanga resident Gary Hinman, a music teacher who had opened his home to anyone needing shelter.

+2005 boulder disaster

+On January 10, 2005, after heavy rains, a 25-foot, 300-ton boulder rolled down a hillside and landed on Topanga Canyon Blvd.
+Photos of the boulder made the news internationally.
+The boulder blocked traffic for most of a week, cutting off thru traffic between the San Fernando Valley and the Pacific Coast Highway.
+Six-foot holes were drilled into the boulder, then low-yield explosives were used to partially blow it up.
+A previous attempt with dynamite failed due to heavy saturation by rain.

+Palisades Fire (2025)

+The January 2025 Southern California wildfires, particularly the Palisades Fire, ravaged through the Topanga State Canyon and parts of the community during extremely high drought conditions and very severe Santa Ana Winds.
+The Palisades Fire devastated the lower portion of the community, with most homes near the Topanga State Beach destroyed, along with Topanga Ranch Motel and Topanga State Park.
+The entirety of Topanga was put under an evacuation order.